Ojokkhaoneaw/PollutantSimulation/README.md

      + Export-vtk-file function
      + Export-dat-file function
    + `math_diff.cpp` is used for computing derivative variables.
-   + `compute_FG.cpp` is used for computing F and G term in momentum equations.
+   + `compute_FG.cpp` is used for computing F and G terms in momentum equations.
    + `compute_poisson.cpp` is used for computing pressure at the next time step
    + `compute_uv.cpp` is used for computing x-velocity and y-velocity at the next time step
    + `compute_phi.cpp` is used for computing pollutant at the next time step.